 Listen carefully: You will be nervous and tempted to jump at questions before the opposing lawyer is done.
 However, do your best to be patient, listen to the complete question, digest it, and respond.
 When you respond, only answer what is asked and nothing more.

-Watch out for continuous yes answers: One trick used by lawyers is to use several leading questions that are truthful and force a “yes” from you.
+Watch out for continuous yes answers: One trick lawyers use is to use several truthful leading questions and force a “yes” from you.
 As they proceed, they ask more damaging questions, hoping that you’ll unconsciously respond with a yes.
 Be on the lookout for such tricks.

 Never guess: If you’re not sure of something, do not say yes.
-Say “I do not know” or “I do not remember.”
-If you do not remember specific times or dates when something happened, say that you don’t know.
+Say, “I do not know,” or “I do not remember.”
+If you do not remember specific times or dates when something happened, say that you don’t know or don’t now recall.
 These are perfectly acceptable responses.

 Qualify your answers where possible: If you don’t remember all details, try qualifying your answer.
 For example, you could say.
 “That’s all I remember for today, but I would refer to my records.”

 Be careful around time and distances: Providing specific measurements and times can be challenging.
+In car accident depositions distance and time can matter.
 Avoid estimating if unsure.

 Ask for clarity if you do not understand the question: If you do not understand a question, ask the attorney to repeat it before answering.
 Do not respond to a question you do not understand.